 Only don’t be too sure which is which.
 Like I said, John almost always plays the music of his country and his heritage well, with a deep feeling that’s irresistible; whereas when he works out the great American tunes it turns out more often to be hit-and-miss, with many many many more misses than hits.

 For right now, though, I’ll settle for a natter on a quiet afternoon, which is why I thought of the Metropole before karaoke time.
-You know, John, when you get up there again.
-Me, I’ve never seen the Angel of the North.
+You know, John, when you get up to Gateshead again.
+I’ve never seen the Angel of the North.

-If I hadn’t fallen so fierce hard for Geordie-born-and-bred John Wilson, Conductor I’d never have been delving into All Things Gateshead and I never would have stumbled onto a bootleg recording of this show, which was the very show Mister Grumble and I missed in New York when I was heavily pregnant.
+If I hadn’t fallen so fierce hard for Geordie-born-and-bred John Wilson, Conductor I’d never have been delving into All Things Gateshead and I never would have stumbled onto a bootleg recording of this show, which was the very show Mister Grumble and I missed in New York when we were just setting up household and I was heavily pregnant.
 Great music, great energy, and it was touching to catch a (private?) glance at Sting—another Geordie, by the way—crossing himself before taking the stage.
 The sound is impeccable.